daormar/debasher/doc/design_doc_resident.md

        process that appends to its log, killed by process group and relaunched three times with the engine's own launcher, left 32930 records, consecutive from 1 with intact payloads, and the next position was the right one.
-     - 3.2 Positioned arrival: the reader threads assign the position and enqueue under one lock, the brain thread remembers the position of the item it processes, and the checkpoint gets schema version 2 with `processed_upto`.
+     - 3.2 Positioned arrival. **Done 2026-09-20**: the reader threads take the position and queue under one lock, through an arrival hook that the `Supervisor` leaves as it was; the brain thread remembers the position of the item it processes; the checkpoint has schema version 2 with `processed_upto`, taken when the round opens; and a restored checkpoint makes the numbering go on after it.
 The old log still works.
+13 new tests, checked against two mutations (without the lock the order of the positions breaks, and taking the position when the round closes fails four of them).
+Checked with a real `debasher_exec` run of two sources and a fan-in sink with two snapshots and a halt: all 800 messages were processed, the positions were strictly increasing, and in all three checkpoints the saved total equals the sum of what the sink had processed up to `processed_upto`.
      - 3.3 The switch: the log is written at arrival, the brain thread stops logging, replay is by position (also with no checkpoint), pruning and the cap are wired in, and the old per-port code and its tests are replaced by tests in the words of the guarantees.